iivanoo/covid-apps-observer/data/data_jp/reports/resources/jp.go.mhlw.covid19radar___1.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="jp.go.mhlw.covid19radar 1 reviews"/>
 </p>

+> Asks for GPS location.
+I uninstalled this app because it kept asking me to enable Google location services, therefore accessing my GPS location.
+This is in stark contrast to what was claimed.<br> :date: __2020-06-28 08:07:01__

 > Bluetooth Range.
 Class 2 (the most common kind) operate up to 10m (33ft), and class 3 are the least powerful and don't go much beyond 1m (3.3ft).
 Why not use mobile data to monitor the entire city, country or world?<br> :date: __2020-06-20 19:52:23__